RCura/CitiBikeEDB/README.md

 - Rename column names (from `start station id`,`start station name` *etc.* to more formatted names like `startID`, `startName` *etc.*)
 - Extract station informations (`ID`, `Name`, `Lat`, `Long`) to other csv (one for each month of data)
 - Remove those informations (keeping `startID` and `endID`) from the trip datasets
-- Save all the newly formatted files into `minified/2016mm-citibike-tripdata_mini.csv` files
+- Save all the newly formatted files into `data/2016mm-citibike-tripdata_mini.csv` files

-#### Stations cleaning and archiving

-Run the script `src/2_Data_Stations_unifying.R` that will gather all the monthly stations files into a single `minified/CitiBike_stations.csv` file containing all the stations (without redundancy).

-It will then gather all the monthly cleaned trip files into a single zip archive named `data/citibike_data.zip`.

 #### Data compressing and filtering